fan2goa1/Attributed_Graph_Data/README.md

 ## NBA

 This is a real dataset.

-This undirected graph represents the cooperative relationship between NBA players.

-The binary attribute is about nationalities.
+This undirected graph represents the cooperative relationship between NBA players.The binary attribute is about nationalities.
 If a player is from America, the corresponding attribute is 0, otherwise is 1.

 ## IMDB